stasadev/ddev-frankenphp/README.md

 This add-on integrates FrankenPHP into your [DDEV](https://ddev.com/) project as an extra service.

 Running it as a separate service lets you install additional PHP extensions.
-This differs from the [official quckstart](https://ddev.readthedocs.io/en/stable/users/quickstart/#generic-frankenphp) and [another add-on](https://github.com/ochorocho/ddev-frankenphp), which bundle a static FrankenPHP build inside the `web` container.
+This differs from the [official quckstart](https://ddev.readthedocs.io/en/stable/users/quickstart/#generic-frankenphp), which bundles a static FrankenPHP build inside the `web` container.

 ## Installation